George H. W. Bush

 After leaving office in 1993, Bush was active in humanitarian activities, often working alongside Clinton.
 With the victory of his eldest son, George W. Bush, in the 2000 and 2004 presidential elections, the two became the second father–son pair to serve as the nation's president, following John Adams and John Quincy Adams.
 His second son, Jeb Bush, unsuccessfully sought the Republican presidential nomination in the 2016 primaries.
+After a long battle with vascular parkinsonism, he died at his home in Houston in 2018.
 Historians generally rank Bush as an above-average president.